|

 Key requirements:

-- Execute Data Access Authorization Agreement (Form 101) for sub-servicer access to custodial data
+- Execute Data Access Authorization Agreement (Form 101) for sub-servicers accessing custodial account data

 - Update mortgage insurance communication contact information by August 1, 2026